 Annual June-July precipitation (top panel) and frequency of wet days (bottom panel) for a weather station near Lakeside Lab.
 Black lines show the average (A) since 1980.
 Red lines show the proposed drought (D) and low frequency (L) treatments.

-Starting in Spring 2021, we will examine bur oak responses to a combination of drought and high precipitation variability using precipitation manipulation experiments at Iowa’s Lakeside Laboratory.
+Starting in Spring 2022, we will examine bur oak responses to a combination of drought and high precipitation variability using precipitation manipulation experiments at Iowa’s Lakeside Laboratory.
 We will test the hypothesis that increased precipitation variability decreases photosynthetic capacity and growth through precipitation manipulation experiments of bur oak saplings.
-Since the experimental manipulations are necessarily limited in spatial and temporal scope, we will simultaneously collect leaf hyperspectral reflectance using an ASD FieldSpec 4 to examine potential of remote sensing to provide detection and early warning of plant stress, which would allow scaling of these experimental results to the broader Midwest region.
+Since the experimental manipulations are necessarily limited in spatial and temporal scope, we will simultaneously collect leaf hyperspectral reflectance using an ASD FieldSpec 4 to examine the potential of remote sensing to provide detection and early warning of plant stress, which would allow scaling of these experimental results to the broader Midwest region.
 Using the coincident physiological measurements, we will develop models to predict plant physiological properties based on hyperspectral signatures.
-These analyses will provide new insights into: i) how and why Midwestern forests respond to enhanced hydroclimatic intensity, and ii) detection of these responses in real time using cutting edge remote sensing techniques, thus facilitating management and mitigation of forest stress in a changing climate.
+These analyses will provide new insights into: i) how and why Midwestern forests respond to enhanced hydroclimatic intensity, and ii) detection of these responses in real-time using cutting edge remote sensing techniques, thus facilitating management and mitigation of forest stress in a changing climate.

 Meerdink, S.K., Roberts, D.A., King, J. Y., Roth, K. L., Dennison, P. E., Amaral, C. H., & Hook, S. J. (2016).
 Linking seasonal foliar traits to VSWIR-TIR spectroscopy across California ecosystems.
 Remote Sensing of Environment, 186, 322-338.